Riddlerrr/dotfiles/.config/nvim/cheatsheet.md

 `*` - search for the word under the cursor
-`#` - search for the word under the cursor backwards `~` - toggle case of the character under the cursor
+`#` - search for the word under the cursor backwards `~` - toggle case of the character under the cursor `space s n a` - show all errors and warnings